Fall 2023 Concurrent Enrollment Student Checklist

 Please complete the following checklist each semester, and observe the important dates and deadlines in the table below.

-- Prerequisites – Colleges may require students to take a placement exam or consider ACT/AP scores to enroll in courses.
+1. Prerequisites – Colleges may require students to take a placement exam or consider SAT/AP scores to enroll in courses.
 Consult your counselor and the college about testing accommodations and any course prerequisites that may be required.

-- Complete Your College Application – Students must apply to the college.
+1. Complete Your College Application – Students must apply to the college.
 If it is a FRCC course, you must apply to the college BEFORE completing the District Program Agreement Form.
-If you submit the application correctly, you will receive your S# by the end of the next business day.
+If you submit the application correctly, you will receive your S# by the end of the business day.
 You will need your “S number” in order to complete the district agreement form (Step #5).
 Call FRCC for assistance.
+For CSU courses make sure that you are using ONLY the link provided by your counselor to enroll, as this is the only link for Concurrent enrollment.
+You will only need to apply to the college once, the S number is a state number for all colleges in Colorado.

-- Complete your District Program Agreement Form – Complete the Concurrent Enrollment Program Agreement before registering in the course(s) at the college.
+1. Complete your District Program Agreement Form – Complete the Concurrent Enrollment Program Agreement before registering in the course(s) at the college.
+If you are taking a class at a St. Vrain site make sure to choose the High School site option for the college.
 Once approved, a PDF of the agreement form will be emailed to your district email.
-Please print the agreement, complete the signature page, and turn it in to your counselor before you can attend class.

 Payment